jwanner83/one/README.md

 as soon as there is a functional release candidate, a pre-release will be created and the packages will be published. soon after that, a small but sweet documentation will follow. (hopefully)

+### description

+`one` works as a cms wich you wrap around your existing or new next.js page and get functionalities like editing content and adding pages and posts and many more.

+it is **not** a wordpress like solution with a one click installer. the installation requires a developer know react and next.js.

 ### use case

 this tool was created because i was tired of using wordpress. i wanted to develop webpages